Usage

 Contributions are welcome for any presets or columns you would like the generator to support!

-Lastly, editing the generator file is encouraged to create your own presets.
+Lastly, editing the generator file is encouraged to fully customise your BOM generation.
 See the Advanced Customisations section for how to customise KiABOM’s source code to get more out of the generator.